shanmukhipriya99/interview-prep/HLD/Design Gurus/Grokking System Design Fundamentals/05. Caching/notes.md

 ### What are some ways to implement `caching`?

 - `In-memory caching` stores data in the main memory of the computer, which is faster to access than disk storage.
+In-memory caching is useful for frequently accessed data that can fit into the available memory.
+This type of caching is commonly used for caching API responses, session data, and web page fragments.
+To implement in-memory caching, software engineers can use various techniques, including using a cache library like Memcached or Redis, or implementing custom caching logic within the application code.
 - `Disk caching` stores data on the hard disk, which is slower than main memory but faster than retrieving data from a remote source.
+Disk caching is useful for data that is too large to fit in memory or for data that needs to persist between application restarts.
+This type of caching is commonly used for caching database queries and file system data.
 - `Database caching` stores frequently accessed data in the database itself, reducing the need to access external storage.
+This type of caching is useful for data that is stored in a database and frequently accessed by multiple users.
+Database caching can be implemented using a variety of techniques, including database query caching and result set caching.
 - `CDN caching` stores data on a distributed network of servers, reducing the latency of accessing data from remote locations.
+This type of caching is useful for data that is accessed from multiple locations around the world, such as images, videos, and other static assets.
+CDN caching is commonly used for content delivery networks and large-scale web applications.
+- `Client-side caching` occurs on the client device, such as a web browser or mobile app.
+Client-side caching stores frequently accessed data, such as images, CSS, or JavaScript files, to reduce the need for repeated requests to the server.
+Examples of client-side caching include browser caching and local storage.
+- `Server-side caching` occurs on the server, typically in web applications or other backend systems.
+Server-side caching can be used to store frequently accessed data, precomputed results, or intermediate processing results to improve the performance of the server.
+Examples of server-side caching include full-page caching, fragment caching, and object caching.
+- `DNS caching`:
+  DNS cache is a type of cache used in the Domain Name System (DNS) to store the results of DNS queries for a period of time.
+When a user requests to access a website, their computer sends a DNS query to a DNS server to resolve the website’s domain name to an IP address.
+The DNS server responds with the IP address, and the user’s computer can then access the website using the IP address.

 ### What is `Cache`?